Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Empirical Study

 In this subsection, we provide the unconditional effect analysis of the counter-attitudinal nudge on affective polarization.
 Table \ref{tab_uncondBounds1} contains the estimates by \cite{levy2021social}, the naive Lee bounds assuming (strong) monotonicity as well as the two DML-based methods.\footnote{Table A.12(b) by \cite{levy2021social} contains an error as his bounds $[-0.172, 0.060]$ (no CI provided) are calculated from $\theta_L(x) = E[Y_i|D_i=1,S_i=1, Y_i \leq q(p_0(X_i)),X_i=x] - E[Y_i|D_i=0,S_i=1, Y_i \leq q(p_0(X_i)),X_i=x]$ (and equivalently for $\theta_U(x)$) and not based on \eqref{eq_boundsX_DEFINITION}.
 Moreover, in the specifications with controls, he assumes constant effect bounds and a linear form of the truncated mean which is heavily restrictive and generally does not identify the true bounds.
 Columns (4) and (5) produce the correctly calculated bounds under the more credible assumptions allowing for non-linearity and weak monotonicity.}

-The conventional Lee bounds (3) as well as the DML bounds under parametric assumptions (4) contain a null effect in the estimated identified set.
-The more flexible DML approach using forests (5) does not contain zero and contains the point estimates provided by \cite{levy2021social}.
-Correcting for the statistical uncertainty, however, the effect is not significantly different from zero.
-From Theorem \ref{thm_Coverage1} we know that inference on the effect is conservative, thus we interpret this as weak evidence against a null effect of the counter-attitudinal treatment on affective polarization in line with the original study.
+The conventional Lee bounds (3) as well as the DML bounds (4) and (5) contain a null effect in the estimated identified set.
+All contain the point estimates provided by \cite{levy2021social}.
+Both DML bounds are much shorter than the Lee bounds, ruling out even small to moderate polarization effects.
 The applicability of the conventional Lee bounds (3) under strong monotonicity is questionable.
 In particular, our estimates for the conditional selection probabilities based on the specification for Column (5) suggest that the effect of the treatment on attrition is negative ($\hat{p}_0(x) > 1$) for 65.42\% and positive ($\hat{p}_0(x) < 1)$ for 34.58\% of the sample indicating violation of strong monotonicity.
 This is in line with the heterogeneous attrition rates observed in Table \ref{tab_attrition1}.